 It has a 67mm filter thread which works fine with both screw-in and special bayonet mount filters.

-This lens has been specially designed to create a beautiful bokeh effect with help its fast lens speed F2.8 and a 10-blade aperture.
+This lens has been specially designed to create a beautiful bokeh effect with the help of its fast F2.8 and a 10-blade aperture.